jone2541/SeismicData/README.md

 #If you need to redownload in colab, then you need to set 'Download_Setup' to True
 #and will download the repo and create the SeismicData folder,
 #Then it will move the files into the current directory for the rest of the workbook.
-Initial_Setup = False # Set to False after inital setup Download_Setup = False
+Initial_Setup = True # Set to False after inital setup Download_Setup = False
 if Download_Setup or Initial_Setup:
   !git clone https://github.com/jone2541/SeismicData.git